django-functest/django-functest/README.rst

 .. image:: https://readthedocs.org/projects/pip/badge/?version=latest
    :target: https://django-functest.readthedocs.org/en/latest/

-WORK IN PROGRESS!

-This project is in the process of being open-sourced from an internal project.
-More to come soon!

 Helpers for creating high-level functional tests in Django, with a unified API for WebTest and Selenium tests.